ESSI-Lab/DAB/README.md

 <code>Discovery and Access Broker (DAB) Community Edition (CE)</code>

-<code>Copyright (C) 2021</code>

-<code>National Research Council of Italy (CNR)/Institute of Atmospheric Pollution Research (IIA)/ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro)</code>
+<code>Copyright (C) 2021 National Research Council of Italy (CNR)/Institute of Atmospheric Pollution Research (IIA)/ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro)</code>

 In case a modified version of the DAB is offered by a third party as an Internet service, additionally to the attribution described above also the code (or a link to the DAB GitHub repository holding the modifications) should be made available on the third party site.